 Both revenues and expenditures will be reliably higher in FY24 than in any previous year.
 This results from economic growth and from once-in-a-generation inflationary pressures.
 Personnel expenditures have inflated due to contractual increases and expanded employee benefits designed to promote recruitment and retention in a very challenging labor market.
 Non-personnel expenditures have inflated, in some cases by as much as 15% to 20% (or even more for construction projects).
 Sales tax revenues have rapidly increased because residents and guests are paying more for groceries, fuel, tours, and almost everything else they buy.
-Property assessments have grown significantly because buyers are willing to pay so much more for homes, and the Assembly will need to decide how much property tax to generate via the mill rate.
+Property assessments have grown significantly because buyers are willing to pay so much more for homes, generating an increase in property tax revenue that allowed the Assembly to reduce the mill rate to its lowest level since at least the late 1990s.

-Ultimately, Juneau's financial situation is admirable, and many communities would wish to be in our positon.
+Ultimately, Juneau's financial situation is admirable, and many communities would wish to be in our position.
 Municipal revenues are rising to meet the demand of municipal expenditures, and unrestricted fund balances remain higher-than-normal.
-The Assembly will face many challenges during the budget process, but you are in an excellent position to 'Send It.'
+The Assembly faced many challenges during the budget process, but these favorable circumstances enabled the Assembly to rise to the challenge of passing a budget that meets the needs of CBJ's operations, invests in essential capital improvements, funds increases to education, and makes a substantial contribution to savings.